 Welcome to our school

-*Please scroll down for more photos & a slideshow*
+**Please scroll down for a Seaside Song!**

 Below is a summary of what the children in Class 3 will be learning over the course of this term